strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Added links to the PMPro YouTube and Facebook profiles.
 * REFACTOR: Cleaned up some code in incldues/content.php, especially around the pmpro_search_filter() function.
 * REFACTOR: Removed the package-lock.json file from the repository.

+== Upgrade Notice ==
+= 3.0 =
+The PMPro v3.0 release will make irreversible changes to the structure of your membership site data.
+Please back up your database before upgrading.
+For more information, please visit https://www.paidmembershipspro.com/xyz.